lounissi1/Portfolio/README.md

 * [Neural Network](https://github.com/lounissi1/Portfolio/blob/main/NeuralNetwork/NeuralNetwork.py)

 ## 3. SQL
-* Database modeling and design
+* Database modeling and design: Modeling and Design of a database: Management of a transport company with several trucks.